Almost every woman knows that folic acid is one of the MOST important vitamins for pregnancy.

 Let’s take a closer look at folic acid as it relates to your reproductive health.

-To keep things simple (we’re big believers in keeping it simple around here), folic acid is the man-made version, while folate is found naturally in foods.
-You may also see or hear both of these names referred to as vitamin B9, one of the many B vitamins in the body.
+To keep things simple (we’re big believers in keeping it simple around here), folic acid is the synthetic form (i.e., man-made version), while folate is found naturally in foods.
+You may also see both of these names referred to as vitamin B9, one of the many B vitamins in the body.

-So, if folate occurs naturally in foods, why do we have a synthetic version and why are we consuming so much of it?
+So, if folate is naturally found in the food we eat, why do we have a synthetic version, and why are we consuming so much of it?

 That’s because more than 20 years ago (in 1998 to be exact) the FDA mandated that folic acid be added to processed grain products (i.e., bread, pasta, rice, and cereal).

-This was deemed necessary due to overwhelming evidence that folic acid supplementation before and during early pregnancy could protect against neural tube defects (NTD) in newborns.
-NTD is a fancy medical term referring to issues with spinal cord and brain development during a very early period of growth in the womb.
+This was deemed necessary due to overwhelming evidence that folic acid supplementation before and during early pregnancy could protect against neural tube defects (NTDs).
+Neural tube defects are issues with spinal cord development (e.g., spina bifida) and brain development (e.g., anencephaly) that occur during an early period of growth in the womb.

 Aside from protecting against neural tube defects, folic acid, or folate for that matter, is essential for the synthesis of DNA, production of new cells in the body (e.g., red blood cells), and the support of proper brain and immune function.